Post updated on

 5 Use a Quality Fat Burner

 A quality fat burner can be a big help to keep your body fat low all year long.
 Fat burners work in 2 ways, first off they have ingredients that will help to naturally boost your bodies metabolism.
 Having a higher metabolism means your body will burn more fat day and night.
-Secondly, a good fat burner has ingredients to reduce your appetite so you consume less calories during the day.
+Secondly, a good fat burner has ingredients to reduce your appetite so you consume fewer calories during the day.
 Those things combine make fat burners a great way to help you get and stay ripped.
 Check out our article on good fat burners for men as well as the top fat burners for women to find one that works for you.

 6 Use Carb Cycling

 Carb cycling is another great way to either shed or help you stay ripped when you are there.
 For a detailed look at this subject check out our article on how to lose fat with carb cycling.
 In a nutshell, cycling is a way of dieting where you cycle your carbs so you have low carb days to help burn fat cycle with high carb days to keep your body from adapting to the low carb diet.
-Be sure to eat mostly slow digesting carbs on your high carb days though or it won’t be as effective.
+Be sure to eat mostly slow-digesting carbs on your high carb days though or it won’t be as effective.

 7 Do Your Sprints